-However, fruit crisps and crumbles are some of my favorite desserts to make because the flavor of the fresh fruit really shines.
+Fruit crisps and crumbles are some of my favorite desserts to make because the flavor of the fresh fruit really shines.
+It’s always a hit whether you’re serving juicy burgers or a fancier chicken in puff pastry.

-And of course, it doesn’t hurt that they’re topped with streusel and pair perfectly with ice cream or fresh whipped cream.
+And of course, it doesn’t hurt that they’re topped with a buttery streusel and pair perfectly with ice cream or fresh whipped cream.
 It’s a combination that never gets old.
+You’ll see it in homemade jam, and sweet streusel muffins.

-This Strawberry and Rhubarb Crumble is so simple to make that you really can’t mess it up.
+This crumble is so simple to make that you really can’t mess it up.
 I can assemble the entire thing while my oven preheats.
 And while the fruit is delicious, the topping is everyone’s favorite part, it’s buttery and crunchy.
 What’s not to love!

-The tart flavor of the rhubarb in this strawberry rhubarb crumble recipe is offset by the sweetness of the strawberries.
+The tart flavor of the rhubarb is offset by the sweetness of the strawberries and crumble.
 You’ll still need sugar but not as much as if you were just using rhubarb.

 You’ll find that rhubarb produces a lot of liquid when it’s cooked and when combined with juicy strawberries, you can end up with fruit soup.
 There are a couple of things you can do to reduce the liquid in the strawberry rhubarb filling.